Living in an urban area means that you get to enjoy certain things.

 Sex life – If you live with a partner, or enjoy an active sex life, a loft bed, because of its height and railings may offer some unintended consequences.
 You can still have sex in a loft bed, but there may be some complications in terms.

 Railing – Loft beds have rails that run along the sides and edges to prevent you from falling over.
 If you need open space around your mattress, these rails can be frustrating.

 Cramped feeling underneath – If your loft bed contains some sort of seating arrangement underneath the bed, it can feel cramped at times.
 Watching TV on the sofa can feel like watching TV inside of your car.
 This won’t bother everyone – but it will be uncomfortable for some people.

 Installation – Loft beds don’t fit through the average doorway.
-Which means that either you’ll have to install it yourself, of pay someone else to do it for you.
+This means that either you’ll have to install it yourself, or pay someone else to do it for you.
 One is a hassle, the other is an added expense.